ernestkoko/earnipay/README.md

 The app uses [bloc state management](https://pub.dev/packages/flutter_bloc) approach.

 Every screen belongs to its own module and a module has a bloc folder where the Bloc, State and Event class live.
-Every module also has a view where the UI for the module live.
+Every module also has a view where the UI for the module lives.

 The app uses [http package](https://pub.dev/packages/http) for making network calls.